wzulfikar/lifelog/programming/buildingnew_feature_what_i_used_to_do_md.md

 >After creating artisan console, don't forget to create new entry for it in `app/Console/Kernel.php`

 Following above steps, for each feature I develop I'll have at least an artisan console and an event.
+This way, I can get some advantages:

-This way, it will be easier for me to test.
+- Easier for me to test.
 Using Laravel, my test will look like this:

 ```php
 // tell the test that we want UserLoginSucceed to be triggered